engelsystem/engelsystem-doc/content/admin/configuration.md

 ## Footer links

-With the footer links configuration you may add more html links to the app footer.
-This item is an array and the keys are the link name, the value is the url.
+Add custom links to the application footer.
+This is an array where keys are link labels and values are URLs.

-Look at the default as sample:
+Example:

 ```php
     'footer_items'            => [